The wrapped Fukaya category for semi-toric SYZ fibrations: Geometric Setup

-\begin{lm} For any $\alpha,\beta\in\Delta^*$ the monodromy of $g_0$ for the loop based at $b_0$ around the dual edge which passes through the face $\beta$ and then through $\alpha$ is, given by $g_0\mapsto g_0+(\beta-\alpha)$.
-Moreover, $g_0$ can be chosen to satisfy the following.
-For any $\alpha\in\Delta^*$ corresponding to the face $F$, the vectors from $\alpha$ to its adjacent vertices generate the dual cone to $F$ over $\Z$.
-Namely, the set of elements $\gamma\in\Gamma$ such that for $w\in F$ we have $\langle \gamma,w\rangle \to\infty$ if $|w-\partial F|\to\infty$. \end{lm} \begin{proof} Pick a basis of $\mathfrak{g}$ to identify it with $\mathfrak{g}^*$.
+\begin{rem} The significance of the characterization of the dual cone to a face given in the Lemma will be made clear during the discussion at the end of \S\ref{subsecLaurent} leading to the proof of Theoren~\ref{tmLaurent0}].
+See in particular Lemma \ref{lmPositivCone}. \end{rem} \begin{proof} Pick a basis of $\mathfrak{g}$ to identify it with $\mathfrak{g}^*$.
 Then the edges of $\Delta^*$ are orthogonal to the edges of $\Delta$.
 The claim is that after possibly multiplying by $-1$, the directed edges emanating from any $v\in\Delta^*$ corresponding to a face $F$, point into $F$.
 We have already observed that $\Delta^*$ is a triangulation of a polygon.
 For each triangle the vectors are either all point inwards or all outwards by \eqref{eqCocycle}.
-If they all point inwards for one vertex, they do for all vertices by \eqref{eqSymmVert}. \end{proof}
+If they all point inwards for one vertex, they do for all vertices by \eqref{eqSymmVert}.

+To see the characterization of the dual cone, note that the distance from $\partial F$ to a sequence $w_n$ of points of $F$ goes to infinity precisely when the distance to each component of $\partial F$ goes to infinity.
+It is thus clear that the covectors whose value on all such sequences goes to infinity are precisely the non-negative non-trivial combinations of the inward pointing normals to the components of $\partial F$ \end{proof}

 For each vertex $v\in\Delta$ let $\Delta^*_v\subset V$ be the triangle in formed by the vertices corresponding to the face containing $V$. \begin{lm} $\Delta^*_v$ has area $1/2$. \end{lm} \begin{proof} This follows since the sides of $\Delta^*_v$ are all primitive.
 Thus, they can be mapped to the standard $2$-simplex by an element of $SL(2;\Z)$. \end{proof}